vwalsh/truffle-blueprint/readme.md

 # Deployment

-Sign up for a free api key at https://infura.io/dashboard to deploy to public networks.
-Make sure the private key on ropsten has enough ether to fund the deployment transaction.
+Make sure the private key has enough ether on the required network to fund the deployment transactions.

-Get free ether from a ropsten ethereum faucet https://faucet.ropsten.be/

 Deploy the smart contract to the desired environment with the provided commands (e.g. `npm run deploy:ropsten`).
 The address of the deployed contract will be printed to the console output: